Class 43 High-Speed Trains

 47637 has since been sold to another heritage railway

-Other units that passed through Dereham en route to Great Yarmouth docks for export, which I could not photograph due to a short stop at Dereham and the Mid Norfolk Railway being closed midweek, were numbered.
+Other units that passed through Dereham en route to Great Yarmouth docks for export, which I could not photograph due to their short stop at Dereham and the Mid Norfolk Railway being closed midweek, were numbered.

 43160